BLUEBL0B/Secret-Sing-Box/Docs/cf-scan-ip-en.md

 When choosing an optimal subnet, consider your internet connection type:

-- For mobile internet, scan using the connection shared from the phone or modem you'll use later.
+- For mobile internet, scan using the connection shared from the phone or modem of the ISP you are going to use later.
-- For wired broadband connections, scan using the specific internet provider and channel intended for later use.
+- For wired internet connections, scan using the specific internet provider and channel intended for later use.

-Test results can vary significantly based on the telecom or ISP, so it's crucial to perform the scan from the actual network you'll use.
+Test results can vary significantly based on the telecom or ISP, so it's crucial to perform the scan from the actual network you are going to use.

 ### Additional Parameters